 Formula may contain unintentional contaminants introduced during the manufacturing process; some may contain traces of genetically engineered soya and corn.
 Soya formulas contain very high levels of plant-derived oestrogens and the beans can use a lot of pesticides and fertilizer when growing.

-Water used in processing or preparing foods for a baby may contain residues or substances that may be of concern while bacteria and food borne pathogens have been detected in commercial formulas, which can lead to serious illness in young babies.
+Water used in processing or preparing foods for a baby may contain residues or substances that may be of concern, while bacteria and food borne pathogens have been detected in commercial formulas, which can lead to serious illness in young babies.[xvii]

-The packaging of infant formulas sometimes gives rise to contamination with broken glass and fragments of metal as well as industrial chemicals.
-Bottles, artificial nipples and other feeding devices may sometimes leach chemicals into food.
-Parents assume that the production of infant formula is heavily regulated but this is not the case.
-It can be hard to find out what the basic product is made from or where the ingredients come from.
+The packaging of infant formulas sometimes gives rise to contamination, with broken glass and fragments of metal, as well as industrial chemicals.
+Bottles, artificial nipples and other feeding devices may sometimes leak chemicals into food.
+Parents assume that the production of infant formula is heavily regulated, but this is not the case.[xviii]
+It can be hard to find out what the basic product is made of or where the ingredients come from.